 Commercial property lease: suite in an office building

-A comprehensive lease for a suite of offices or business space in a multi-let building.
-Features: term: 1 to 30 years; guarantor; break provision; rent review options; ss 24-28 opt-out; options for assignment and sub-letting; draft authorised guarantee agreement; draft agreement for security deposit; detailed service charge provisions provide 100% recovery for the landlord; drawn for experienced property professionals.
+This is a comprehensive lease for a suite of offices or business space in a multi-let building that includes provisions for a term of up to 30 years, options for assignment and sub-letting; a draft authorised guarantee agreement; a draft agreement for security deposit; and detailed service charge provisions.

 - Solicitor approved

 - Guidance notes included

 This lease should be used to let office space (or space used for general business purposes) in any sort of multi-tenanted commercial premises.

 The space could comprise of a suite of rooms, or one or more floors of the building.

 We have drawn this agreement to maximise the capital value of the property and to provide acceptable security to a lender.
 The interest of the landlord always comes first.

 Plain English is used throughout except where it is necessary to use legal terms common in this field of law.